Our Mission

 Our History & Future

 The Lighthouse Children’s Homes was founded by Larry and Paula Neff in 1978.
 Their desire was to provide a Christian Home for homeless and abandoned children.
-The Neffs opened the first Home in Kosciusko, MS. After 36 years of working with troubled girls, the Mississippi Home was closed in 2014 due to the dwindling number of girls.
+The Neffs opened the first Home in Kosciusko, MS. After thirty-six years of working with troubled girls, the Mississippi Home was closed in 2014 due to the dwindling number of girls.

 2010 Mexico - Brother Neff met Jonathan Bryan, a church planting missionary in Mexico, in 2009.
 Brother Bryan was interested in starting a home for abandoned girls and asked Brother Neff to partner with him.
 After much prayer, the Lighthouse Children’s Home in Mexico was opened in 2010.
-The Home has room to house 18 girls.
+The Home has room to house eighteen girls.

 2015 Mexico - Brother Bryan, the Director of the Girls Home in Mexico, approached Brother Neff about starting a boys Home in the same town as the Girls Home.
 The Lord provided a building on the same block as the Girls Home and the Boys Home was established in 2015.
-The Home has the capacity to house 12 boys.
+The Home has the capacity to house twelve boys.

 Please pray as we reach out to children around the world.